doublesecretagency/craft-siteswitcher/README.md

 ### Checking whether a translated element exists

-Lastly, you can check to make sure that a translated version of that element exists before showing the link:
+You can check to make sure that a translated version of that element exists before showing the link:

 ```twig
 {% set element = (category ?? entry ?? null) %}